somchaisomph/morning_glory/README.md

-# morning_glory
+# Morning Glory
-Face Recognition for Raspberry Pi
+##What is it.
+A pure python face recognition library designed for Raspberry Pi.